 Gold champagne

-Palomino is a horse coat color caused by one copy of the cream dilution acting on a chestnut base.
-The coat is golden with a creamy or white mane and tail.
+Gold champagne is a horse coat color caused by the champagne dilution acting on a chestnut base.
+The coat is golden with a creamy or white mane and tail, amber coloured eyes, and freckled skin.

 Classic champagne